tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 2. Verify config files were created: `ls -la ~/.config/code-server/`
 3. Check SSH key was generated: `ls -la ~/.ssh/id_ed25519*`
 4. Review the "Retrieve setup credentials" step logs

+### Git Configuration Errors

+**Problem:** Error about missing git_user_name or git_user_email

+**Solutions:**

+1. Verify that your selected profile or custom configuration includes Git/SSH setup
+2. If Git/SSH setup is enabled, both git_user_name and git_user_email are required
+3. If you don't need Git/SSH setup, choose a profile or custom configuration that doesn't include it

 ## Advanced Usage